henridd/Stathijack/README.md

 ```
 For more information and usages, check the Samples project.

+## Contributing
+If you are in need of new functionalities, feel free to raise an issue.
+I'd also gladly accept help regarding the issues mentioned in the 'Known issues' section.

 ## Known issues
 There are currently two main issues in this repository:
 ### Unable to restore the original behavior